rifqikun21/Tugas-Akhir-5G-Testbed/README.md

 - Virtualbox

-- Linux Ubuntu version 18.04
+- Linux Ubuntu version 22.04 LTS

-- High Spec computer or server, so can handle three VMs with each of it having a minimum 16Gb RAM & memory with 70 Gb.
+- High Spec computer or server, so can handle three VMs with each of it having a minimum 8Gb RAM & memory with 70 Gb.